 - Olive oil spray *for griddle

 - In a pie plate whisk together the egg whites, milk, cinnamon and vanilla until well combined.

 - Preheat your skillet or griddle to medium-high heat (about 350 degrees F).

-- Spray your pan with butter to make it nonstick.
+- Grease your pan with olive oil to make it nonstick.

 - Dip a piece of bread into the egg mixture and flip it to coat the other side.